 VFDs depend on both duration of ventilation and mortality through study day 28.
 In participants who survive 28 days, VFD is defined as 28 minus duration of ventilation.
 Duration of ventilation is counted from the first study day of assisted breathing through the last day of assisted breathing provided the last day is prior to day 28.
 Otherwise, it is counted from the first study day of assisted breathing through day 28.
 For participants discharged with assisted ventilation (e.g., to LTAC facility) prior to day 28, a phone call will be required to assess ventilator and vital status at day 28.
 Participants discharged prior to day 28 on unassisted breathing will be assumed to remain on unassisted breathing through day 28.
 Isolated periods of ventilation briefer than 24 hours for surgical procedures and ventilation solely for sleep disordered breathing do not count towards duration of ventilation.
-In participants who never require assisted breathing, duration of ventilation is zero.
-Participants who do not survive 28 days will be assigned zero VFD.
+In participants who do not survive 28 days will be assigned zero VFD.
 VFD is undefined in participants with chronic/home mechanical ventilation (except solely for sleep disordered breathing) and they will be excluded from this analysis.